CommanderBlak/Portfolio/README.md

   * I am the only contributor
   * This is not software
-  * It does not have a licence
+  * It does not have a license

 This is a [link](https://github.com/CommanderBlak/Cookie.git) to the GitHub repository for the Cookie directory.